Getting to know the Entrepreneur, Public Speaker, Branding Expert - RICHARD LAU

 Considering the fierce competition in today’s business world, how would you highlight your company’s competitive advantages?
 What makes it stand out from the crowd?

-There is a twofold answer to this:
+There is a two fold answer to this:

 One is the product side of things - We offer affordable logo designs and our own graphic design platform giving customers all the tools and resources they need to launch their business.
 They don't need to go to one site for the domain name, another for the website, and another for designing marketing collateral.